 The battery charge process takes up to 5 hours from a completely dead pack.
 5 hours is a long time to charge a 2.0 amp hour battery these days.
 The upside is that it should avoid heat buildup that is a challenge in fast chargers.
 The charger is not your typical tool charger build and will seem on the cheap side for cordless power tool users.

 The only real issue is that the hose does have a tendency to come out of the water and bucket as you work around the car.
 While it’s not overly stiff, it’s stiff enough to flop out at when you’re working at longer lengths.
-Some sort of bucket clip or clamp might help alleviate this.
-The real downside is that you suck air into the line and have to wait for the motor to clear it before you get pressure back.
+You’ll want to use the included hose clip to keep it in the bucket.
+The downside if you don’t is that you suck air into the line and have to wait for the motor to clear it before you get the pressure back.

 My wife has a wicker basket that’s allegedly white.
 It was in desperate need of a cleaning after being in storage for, well, quite a while.
 We weren’t sure how it would handle being power washed, but we put it to the test anyway.
 Using some Dawn dish soap and water in the bucket, she cleaned off years of dirt and grime in just a few minutes.
 With excitement, she exclaimed that the Worx HydroShot will be staying.

 I know the Worx HydroShot is not a pressure washer, but I decided to see what it and the rest of the Dawn solution would do on our driveway.
 With the pressure on high and the tip set to 15 degrees, it cleans off a pretty impressive amount of build up on the concrete.
 There’s not really the runtime to do the entire driveway in one shot, but it’ll work for some spot cleaning.

 About that Runtime